-With that said, changing behaviors, looking inside one’s self, repairing damage done, and helping another suffering addict is the best prescription for someone to not return to addictive addiction.
-Members of the different 12 step recovery groups come to Clearbrook four times per week to put on a meeting for both patients and people in recovery that live in our community.
-This also allows our patient community to interact with people who have gotten through treatment and adopted the 12 step process of life.
-It shows our patients that recovery is possible if you are willing to put forth the action that is required to stay sober.
+Members of the different 12-step recovery groups come to Clearbrook multiple times per week to host meetings for our patients.
+This allows our patient community to interact with people who have gotten through treatment and adopted the 12-step process of life.
+It also shows our patients that recovery is possible if you are willing to put forth the strength and hard work that is required to stay sober.

 “Throughout my addiction, I always felt alone.
 I thought no one understood what I was going through and felt as though I was always being judged.
 As my addiction progressed, I began to isolate more and more.
 I couldn’t stand the person I was becoming, so I hid from the world.
 Before I knew it, I had no one else around.
 I was alone.
 When I first arrived at Clearbrook, I was terrified.
 I didn’t know what to expect.
 Then the most surprising thing happened.
 The other patients and staff welcomed me with open arms.
 The bond I created with my counselor and other staff was absolutely amazing, but also surprising, because for so long I struggled to really trust anyone.
 I feel as though I have gained tremendous knowledge about my disease and recovery in the different groups I attended.
 It also allowed me to practice getting comfortable talking about my feelings in front of other people and made meeting new people in AA much easier.
 Going to Clearbrook is by far the best decision I have ever made.
 They treat you like family and I have made friendships that will last a lifetime.
 No matter where I go in life or what it has to offer, I know that I am not alone and I’ll always have a place to turn.”